ClareMSYanGit/Interop-TestSuites/README.md

 	-   **powershell**: The SUT control adapter is implemented through Windows PowerShell.

+    -   **interactive**: Interactive adapters are used for manually configuring a server.

-            However, the SUT Control Adapter is primarily designed to work with Microsoft implementation of the SUT.
+			The SUT Control Adapter is primarily designed to work with Microsoft implementation of the SUT.
 If you’re a third-party implementer, it is recommended that you further configure the test suite by setting the test suite to the interactive mode.
 The SUT Control Adapter can be switched between powershell/managed code and interactive adapter by changing the MS-XXXX\_TestSuite.ptfconfig file.

-    -   **interactive**: Interactive adapters are used for manually configuring a server.

 -   **System Under Test (SUT):** The SUT is the server side of the test suite environment.
 The SUT can either be Microsoft implementation of